kragen/knuth-interview-2006/README.md

 [10 - Why I chose to go to Case Institute of Technology](http://webofstories.com/play/17069)
 --------------------------------------------------------------------------------------------

-In high school, as I said, Mathematics was just confusing to me.
-When I got to Case, though, the teachers, the Chemistry teacher was, seemed to know Chemistry okay, but he didn't know anything about Physics or Math.
-My Physics teacher knew Physics and Chemistry, but my Math teacher knew all three subjects, and I had terrific respect for him, because he seemed really smart, and also he was very hard to please.
-No matter, you know, I could show him what I was doing in calculus, but he would, he never seemed to be impressed, so this was frustrating to me.
-I'd never had a teacher that I couldn't impress, you know, so I worked even harder at my Math.
+In high school, as I said, mathematics was just confusing to me.
+When I got to Case, though, the teachers, the chemistry teacher was, seemed to know chemistry okay, but he didn’t know anything about physics or math.
+My physics teacher knew physics and chemistry, but my math teacher knew all three subjects, and I had terrific respect for him, because he seemed really smart, and also he was very hard to please.
+No matter, you know, I could show him what I was doing in calculus, but he would, he never seemed to be impressed, so this was frustrating to me. **I’d never had a teacher that I couldn’t impress**, you know, so I worked even harder at my math.
 But he had a good sense of humor, and his name was Paul Guenther.
 And finally, after two years, I was able to impress him a little bit, and so this was good.
 But I developed an interest in Mathematics, but I have to go back a little bit.

-I, when I was choosing what college to go to, I had won several scholarships, and one of the scholarships would have been to Valparaiso University in Indiana, associated with the Lutheran Church, and it was, but there I would have been a major in Music, and the other scholarship was to Case in Cleveland, which was where I would major in Physics, and since my mother's family is from Cleveland, she knew that Case had very high standards, and very few people that she knew were able even to be admitted to Case, and there was, considered to be one of the hardest schools to do.
-I'd never heard of MIT, by the way, until some years later, or much less Caltech.
-But Case, to me, was a challenge, where I would really have to work hard and well, Valparaiso, it would be something where I could just do some; music would seem to me much easier.
-And I decided to go for the challenge, at Case, and I was admitted to; they had a special section for Freshmen, called the Honors Section, where 20 of us were given, were taught each of our classes by the Heads of Departments.
-So I really had the, Case's best, you know, Physics teacher, Chemistry teacher, Math teacher and English teacher.)
+I, when I was choosing what college to go to, I had won several scholarships, and one of the scholarships would have been to Valparaiso University in Indiana, associated with the Lutheran Church, and it was, but there I would have been a major in music, and the other scholarship was to Case in Cleveland, which was where I would major in physics, and since my mother’s family is from Cleveland, she knew that Case had very high standards, and very few people that she knew were able even to be admitted to Case, and there was, considered to be one of the hardest schools to do.
+I’d never heard of MIT, by the way, until some years later, or much less Caltech.
+But **Case, to me, was a challenge**, where I would really have to work hard and well, Valparaiso, it would be something where I could just do some; music would seem to me much easier.
+And I decided to go for the challenge, at Case, and I was admitted to; they had a special section for Freshmen, called the Honors Section, where 20 of us were given, were taught each of our classes by the heads of departments.
+So I really had the, Case’s best, you know, physics teacher, chemistry teacher, math teacher and English teacher.

 [11 - University life: my basketball management system](http://webofstories.com/play/17070)
 -------------------------------------------------------------------------------------------

-I believe it was the first year they had tried this, and I'm not sure how long they continued the experiment, but the teachers, but what they called us the Honor Section, and this just meant that 20 of us just took all our classes together, while other students would tend to mix.
-I don't think the other students all spent Monday, Tuesday, Wednesday the same as, the same hours, like we did.
+I believe it was the first year they had tried this, and I’m not sure how long they continued the experiment, but the teachers, but what they called us the Honor Section, and this just meant that **20 of us just took all our classes together**, while other students would tend to mix.
+I don’t think the other students all spent Monday, Tuesday, Wednesday the same as, the same hours, like we did.
 And so the classes that I had, then I think they challenged us a little more too, than they challenged the other students, perhaps.

-Still, I had time to do you know, to work on the school paper and to, one of the important issues of going to Case at that time was to join a fraternity.
-The, most of the interesting action on campus would be centerd around the fraternity system, and so I pledged a fraternity also in my Freshman year, and I guess I can say more about that, but I had mentioned that during the spring of my Freshman year is when my "Mad Magazine" article came out, you know, and so that well, that led later to, later on I was Editor of a magazine that we founded at Case, called Engineering and Science Review, which wrote about topics in Science, and I wrote an article about Potrzebie System for that publication.
-I was in the Music, I was in the Basketball; I was manager of the Basketball team, at Case, and I'll say a few words about that, because after I got into computers later on, I combined that with my managing the Basketball team.
-So I devised a strange formula that I don't believe in much any more, but anyway, I had it at the time, where you could compute each basketball player's real contribution to the game.
+Still, I had time to do
+you know, to work on the school paper and to, one of the important issues of going to Case at that time was to **join a fraternity**.
+The, most of the interesting action on campus would be centered around the fraternity system, and so I pledged a fraternity also in my Freshman year, and I guess I can say more about that.

+But I had mentioned that
+during the spring of my freshman year is when my *Mad Magazine* article came out, you know, and so that well, that led later to, later on I was **editor of a magazine that we founded at Case**, called *Engineering and Science Review*, which wrote about topics in science, and I wrote an article about Potrzebie System for that publication.
+I was in the music, I was in the basketball; I was **manager of the basketball team**, at Case.

+And I’ll say a few words about that, because after I got into computers later on, I combined that with my managing the Basketball team.
+So I devised a strange formula that I don’t believe in much any more, but anyway, I had it at the time, where you could **compute each basketball player’s real contribution** to the game.

 Not just the points that he made, the baskets that he made, but really you know, taking everything into account, so for example, if you have possession of the ball in basketball, this is worth something.
-In fact, when you're watching a basketball game, if you sort of add one point to the score of the team who has the ball that sort of gives a more fair indication of what the real score is of the game.
-So possession of the ball is worth maybe one point.
+In fact, when you’re watching a basketball game, if you sort of add one point to the score of the team who has the ball that sort of gives a more fair indication of what the real score is of the game.
+So **possession of the ball is worth maybe one point**.
 You can work it out after the game; you can say, really, how many times, when you had possession of the ball did you really turn over, and fumble it, or you know, how many points did you really get during that series?
 And so you can work out that it may be worth only seven-tenths of a point or something like this.
 But anyway, possession of the ball is worth something.
-So if you fumble, then you've lost your team one point, or seven-tenths of a point.
-So that's a minus something for you.
+So if you fumble, then you’ve lost your team one point, or seven-tenths of a point.
+So that’s a minus something for you.
 If you steal the ball, if you recover a fumble, you gain; your team gains possession, so you get credit for stealing the ball.

-If you make a basket, in those days it was only two points, you don't have the three-point shots in those days, but if you can make a basket you get two points, but your team also loses possession, the other team gets possession, so you don't really; you didn't really win two points for your team when you made the basket, you made two points, but you have to subtract from that, the fact that you have to get the ball again.
-So at the end, according to my formula, the sum of all the players' contributions would be the amount by which our team won or lost.
+If you make a
+basket, in those days it was only two points, you don’t have the three-point shots in those days, but if you can make a basket you get two points, but **your team also loses possession**, the other team gets possession, so you don’t really; you didn’t really win two points for your team when you made the basket, you made two points, but you have to subtract from that, the fact that you have to get the ball again.

+So at the end, according to my formula, the sum of all the players’ contributions would be the amount by which our team won or lost.
 But it would rate, you know, if somebody makes a shot and misses, then sometimes our team gets the rebound, sometimes the other team gets the rebound, so I, you lose a little bit for taking a shot and missing.
-So I calculated a huge number of statistics for every player, and I had a spotter, who would call to me, and I could write it down, every little thing, and after the game I would go and punch cards that recorded all these statistics, and fed them into a little computer program that calculated the formula and made a list for every player, what their real contribution to the game was, not just the field goals and all these traditional statistics.
-So Case's Coach, Nip Heim, loved this system, and you know, he posted these numbers, and the Case News Service was always good at trying to plant interesting stories in the local paper, so they sent reporters out to, and we showed, you know, told about this formula, and IBM heard about it.
-So IBM sent out a cameraman, a camera crew, to make a film of me spotting a game, you know, and there, our Case team playing basketball of course, but then, how I would punch the cards, you know, and put it into the IBM computer.
-Before they took the shot of the IBM computer, they planted a great, big IBM sign on the machine, so that nobody could fail to miss it, you know, that I was doing this, and then I'm turning the buttons on the console, and getting the numbers out, and it's getting printed out on the IBM printer, and then the Coach is looking at it and posting this up.
+So **I calculated a huge number of statistics** for every player, and I had a spotter, who would call to me, and I could write it down, every little thing, and after the game I would go and punch cards that recorded all these statistics, and **fed them into a little computer program** that calculated the formula and made a list for every player, what their real contribution to the game was, not just the field goals and all these traditional statistics.

+So Case’s Coach, Nip
+Heim, loved this system, and you know, he posted these numbers, and the Case News Service was always good at trying to plant interesting stories in the local paper, so they sent reporters out to, and we showed, you know, told about this formula, and IBM heard about it.
+So **IBM sent out a cameraman**, a camera crew, to make a film of me spotting a game, you know, and there, our Case team playing basketball of course, but then, how I would punch the cards, you know, and put it into the IBM computer.
+Before they took the shot of the IBM computer, they planted a great, big IBM sign on the machine, so that nobody could fail to miss it, you know, that I was doing this, and then I’m turning the buttons on the console, and getting the numbers out, and it’s getting printed out on the IBM printer, and then the Coach is looking at it and posting this up.

 So this was a little movie that I was in, about two or three minutes long.
-IBM supplies this movie to CBS, and they put it on the Sunday Evening News with Walter Cronkite, and all my relatives in Florida can see me on TV.
+IBM supplies this movie to CBS, and they put it on the Sunday Evening News with Walter Cronkite, and **all my relatives in Florida can see me on TV**.
 This was very exciting.
 Also US News and World Report ran a story about it, and so this was my connection between computing and sports, when I was at Case.
 This was also a clever way for IBM to get their advertisements in there, rather subtly, but it was a fun.

-That was when I first realized how hard it must be to be a movie star, because I had to walk through these scenes six times everything, you know, punch those cards over and over again.
-So I can see, how could Audrey Hepburn possibly look so beautiful after the sixth take, you know?)
+That was when I first
+realized how hard it must be to be a movie star, because I had to walk through these scenes six times everything, you know, **punch those cards over and over again**.
+So I can see, how could Audrey Hepburn possibly look so beautiful after the sixth take, you know?

 [12 - University life: the fraternity system](http://webofstories.com/play/17071)
 ---------------------------------------------------------------------------------